petecheslock/llm-d-meeting-organizer/README.md

 1. Searches for files matching configured meeting patterns (e.g., `[PUBLIC] llm-d sig-*`, `[PUBLIC] llm-d Community Meeting`)
 2. Groups files by meeting configuration
 3. Only processes complete pairs where both "Notes by Gemini" and "Recording" files are present
-4. **Uploads recordings to YouTube** (if configured) with automatic playlist organization
-5. Moves all matching files to the exact target folder specified in configuration
+4. Moves all matching files to the exact target folder specified in configuration
-6. Posts notification to the corresponding Slack channel via webhook
+5. Posts notification to the corresponding Slack channel via webhook
-7. **Tracks uploaded videos** to prevent duplicates and handle failures gracefully
-8. Supports debug mode for safe testing without file movement or uploads
+6. Supports debug mode for safe testing without file movement

 ## Prerequisites

 - Google Workspace account
 - Slack workspace with webhook permissions
 - Shared Google Drive folder for organizing files
-- **YouTube channel** (optional, for automatic video uploads)

 ## Files in This Repository